NishaMDev/Reinforcement-learning-Live-Trading/README.md

 # Algorithm

-PPO - The Proximal Policy Optimization algorithm combines ideas from A2C (having multiple workers) and TRPO (it uses a trust region to improve the actor).
+<li>PPO - The Proximal Policy Optimization algorithm combines ideas from A2C (having multiple workers) and TRPO (it uses a trust region to improve the actor).</li>
-A2C - A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C).
-It uses multiple workers to avoid the use of a replay buffer.
+<li>A2C - A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C).
+It uses multiple workers to avoid the use of a replay buffer.</li>
-SAC - Soft Actor Critic (SAC) Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor.
+<li>SAC - Soft Actor Critic (SAC) Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor.</li>

 # Stock-Trading-Environment